PawanP1808/DatabaseManagement-Project/README.md

 ### Database Usage
 Application usage steps are as follows:

+* Login: login with the administrative user created from PGAdmin
 * View Tables Section: Click buttons to show existing database content from various tables
 * Add to Tables Section: Click buttons to open adding into database interface
 * Query DB Section: Click buttons to view the 10 queries